top of page

 Prospective Graduate Students

 Thank you for your interest in the Psychobiology of Eating and Related Disorders (PEAR) Lab!
-Unfortunately, Dr. Bodell is NOT planning to review applications from prospective MSc or PhD students for the 2023-24 admissions cycle for the Clinical Science and Psychopathology cluster in the Department of Psychology at the University of Western Ontario.
+Dr. Bodell is planning to review applications from prospective MSc or PhD students for the 2024-25 admissions cycle for the Clinical Science and Psychopathology cluster in the Department of Psychology at the University of Western Ontario.

 Below are some questions I frequently get asked about our lab and graduate program: